SaiTeja69/Digital_Text_To_Handwriting/README.md

 pip install numpy,pillow

-Enter The text which you want to convert into a handwriting in new.txt , end with a new line to avoid errors. run the program by python handimage.py
+Enter The text which you want to convert into a handwriting in new.txt , end with a new line to avoid errors. or just input when prompted by the program run the program by python handimage.py
 You get your final output in final.jpg